nimzi/FunctionalProgramming/README.md

 - Q: Looks very complicated.
 I could just create a little inheritance hierarchy quickly and be done.
     - We are making distinct datatypes do the same thing without **prematurely** abstracting over them.
 Sometimes the luxury can require extra ceremony.
-    - MLs are featureful languages and give programmers other mechanisms to **emulate** the idea behind type classes (the gold standard being a Haskell implementation or even the upcoming at thime of writing this Scala3's **given**s or Scala2's **implicits**)
+    - MLs are featureful languages and give programmers other mechanisms to **emulate** the idea behind type classes (the gold standard being a Haskell implementation or even the upcoming at time of writing this Scala3's **given**s or the established Scala2's **implicits**)
     - Other FP-friendly languages have varying degrees of support for such compile-time abstractions.
-For example in Haskell, Scala, and Swift achieving the above looks much simpler.
+For example in Haskell, Scala, and Swift achieving the above is much simpler.
 - Q: Aren't you making use of OO facilities in F# anyway to achieve this?
     - First, there are other ways to achieve a similar effect in MLs.
 We demonstrate one good way of doing this.
     - Second, by no means do I contradict myself by momentarily using interfaces.
 In fact, we are leaning on inheritance for its support for parametric polymorphism.
     - Most importantly, I wan't forced to modify the existing data types.
 Instead, I extended them in the direction of the requirements from "the outside".

-This seems to work when we are processing only one type user.
-Had the user types been proper objects sharing an interface we would be able to process a collection of them uniformly without, say, without type coersion.
+This seems to work when we are processing only one type of user.
+Had the user types been proper objects sharing an interface we would be able to process a collection of them uniformly via runtime type coersion.
 In FP we can achieve this effect with support of **algebraic datatypes** or more specifically in this case the **sum types**.
 We could define a _unifier_ for our users as follows:

 ```F#
 type User = Guest of GuestUser | Admin of AdminUser